Kale-Ko/Emotecraft-Wiki/pages/en/404-notfound.md

 ## 404 Not Found

-The page you where looking for could not be found
+The page you were looking for could not be found